 These Rules were approved by the Bluebell Railway Preservation Society in a General Meeting held at Haywards Heath on 17th May 2003.
 Amendments agreed at the AGM on 17th May 2008 are shown in green.

-Note: Further amendments were agreed at an EGM in 2016, and the updated version should now be consulted.
+Note: Amendments were agreed at the 2016 and 2019 EGMs, and the updated version should now be consulted.

 1. NAME AND STATUS